-We show the case of Abell 383, which hosts a strong cool core, a steep iron peak, and an intermediate S/N; therefore, it suffers a strongest projection effects among the clusters in our sample.
-The projected and deprojected abundance profiles of Abell 383 and the best-fit models are shown in Fig. 15.
+We show the case of Abell 383, that hosts a strong cool core, a steep iron peak and an intermediate S/N, therefore it suffers a strongest projection effects among the clusters in our sample.
+The projected and deprojected abundance profiles of Abell 383 and the best-fit models are shown in Figure 15.
 We find that the deprojection of the profile only induces a negligible change on the iron plateau.
 The main reason for this is that the plateau is dominated by the outer regions, where the projection effects are weak if not absent due to the flat temperature profile.
-Therefore, since the mass of the iron plateau contributes >95% of the total iron mass budget, the impact of the projection effect on the total iron mass and the gas mass-weighted iron abundance within $r{500}$ , is also negligible.
+Therefore, since the mass of the iron plateau contributes > 95% of the total iron mass budget, the impact of the projection effect on the total iron mass and the gas mass-weighted iron abundance within $r{500}$ , is also negligible.

 Instead, the iron peak is somewhat amplified by deprojection.
-In the case of Abell 383, the differences in the total iron mass, the iron plateau mass, and the gas mass-weighted abundance within $r{500}$ between projected and deprojected values are all lower than
+In the case of Abell 383, the differences in the total iron mass, the iron plateau mass, and the gas mass-weighted abundance within $r{500}$ between projected and deprojected values are all lower than 3%.

-3%.
 On the other hand, the normalization of the iron peak measured from the deprojected profile is $0.59 \pm 0.21$ , ~18% higher than that measured from the projected profile $0.50 \pm 0.14$ .
-The deprojected iron peak mass within $r{500}$ is ~43% higher than the projected value, since the slightly larger extension of the peak are amplified by the volume weighting.
-This increase, however, is smaller than the 1 $\sigma$ statistical errors, which, averaged over all the clusters in our sample, are equal to 48% and 67% for the normalization of the iron peak and the iron peak mass within $r{500}$ , respectively.
-Since Abell 383 hosts one of the strongest iron peaks in our sample, these results can be taken conservatively as an upper limit of the magnitude of projection effect.
+The deprojected value, since the slightly larger extension of the peak are amplified by the volume weighting.
+This increase, however, is smaller than the 1 $\sigma$ statistical errors, which, averaged over all the clusters in our sample, are equal to 48% and 67% for the normalization of the iron peak mass within $r{500}$ , respectively.
+Since Abell 383 hosts one of the strongest iron peaks in our sample, these results can be conservatively taken as an upper limit of the magnitude of projection effect.